Getting around Paris

 Public transport zones in Paris

-Paris and its surroundings are divided into 5 zones, the higher the zone, the more you will pay for your ticket.
+Paris and its surroundings are divided into 5 zones, the higher the zone, the more you pay for your ticket.

 - Zone 1 - the historic core of Paris and the administrative boundaries of the city